Mimi-Vinaiphat/portfolio/critique_design3.md

 <br/> ![friend1](https://user-images.githubusercontent.com/112348105/191294534-55ad2a37-f359-43f8-934b-fd4e5711b406.png)

 <br/>
-Friend 2: She also understand what the graph is really about and is no surprised or confused by the results.
+Friend 2: She also understands what the graph is really about and is no surprised or confused by the results.
 Audiences are either regulator or insurance companies.
 She also agrees with the 1st friend that i should not use the pie chart, a bar chart would be better.
 However, she suggests to use the time series to see the trends or seasonality compareing for each products in each time. (stack the groups in each period)
 Then add the line (trend) connected between each product groups to see the movement (kinda like the original chart with no table, take out the old line, but then add 3 lines to see the movement) She would also add the amount for each categories in the stack.